Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 You could offer something similar with a fill-in-the-blank PDF template, an Excel spreadsheet, a Photoshop file, a Word Document, or even audio clips.

 Put yourself in your visitor’s shoes and think, “What can I do to make their life easier?”
-If you can save them from a lot of time or frustration, you’ll have the perfect hook for your exit message.
+You’ll have the perfect hook for your exit message if you can save them from a lot of time or frustration.

 Sometimes visitors need a little extra incentive to take action.
 Free digital downloads are increasingly common, but physical items tend to have a higher perceived value.
 So, why not give away something physical?